 The Baby Bereavement Groups at Ipswich and Colchester Hospitals are comprised of a voluntary team of midwives and maternity care assistants who are working to change the way bereaved couples are cared for.

-Families who have suffered a loss of a baby, whatever stage of pregnancy are invited to attend the Baby Bereavement Support Group; this is held monthly at the hospital.
+Families who have suffered a loss of a baby, whatever stage of pregnancy are invited to attend the Baby Bereavement Support Group; this is held monthly at Ipswich Hospital.
 The group are encouraged to share their feelings and experiences in a confidential and supportive environment.
 There is also a play group each month for those who have children to meet with other families who have also suffered loss.

-Precious babies remembrance service
+Precious babies remembrance services

 Prayers are said and each baby is remembered with the lighting of a candle, the service is followed by refreshments.
 This service is for anyone who has suffered a loss of a baby recently or in the past.

 Tree of Remembrance

 The Tree of Rememberance in Holywells Park, Ipswich was purchased in 2016 to offer local bereaved parents the opportunity to honour their baby in a simple, quiet way.
 Each leaf is engraved with the name, date of birth and a short message for a baby lost in pregnancy or the neonatal period.
 The leaves are paid for from public donations and fundraising by the Baby Bereavement Support Group.
 There is no charge for the leaves (which are £40 each) but all donations to subsidise the cost are gratefully received.